 7If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?”

 One of the first things we want to do when someone criticizes us is to quit.
-Who wants to be known as a quitter?
+But who wants to be known as a quitter?
 We need to develop the attitude that “This too shall pass.
 God will give me the endurance to hang in there because He is in control.”
 Stick with it.
-Running from the problem is no solution because you will run into the same problem wherever you go.
-You are still the same person there as well.
+Running from the problem is no solution because you will encounter another problem wherever you go.
+You will be the same person there as well.
 You take yourself with you.
 It will not profit you to run from the problem.

 Are you about to quit your education?
 Are you ready to resign from your position?
 “Oh, what is the use?
 This situation is too difficult to resolve.
 I did not do well on my last exam.
 I might as well give up.”
-One of the presidents of a college I attended gave a message in chapel each year entitled, “Don’t quit too soon.”
-Ask the Lord to give you the strength to go on.
-You will be amazed to find out what you can do when God gives us a “second wind.”
+The President of a college I attended gave a message in chapel each year entitled, “Don’t quit too soon.”
+Ask the Lord to provide you with the strength to go on.
+You will be amazed to discover what you can do when God gives us a “second wind.”
 Plug on!
 God will see you through.

 Do you stay with the “stuff” by getting a grip on yourself?
-Have you developed unwavering perseverance in the trials of your life?
+Have you developed unwavering perseverance in the trials of your life by faith?